PhotonVision/photonvision/docs/source/docs/advanced-installation/sw_install/romi.md

 :::..
 The following paragraph can be restored when WPILibPi becomes compatible with the current version of PhotonVision.
 :::..
 Follow the process for installing PhotonVision on {ref}`"Other Debian-Based Co-Processor Installation" <docs/advanced-installation/sw_install/other-coprocessors:Other Debian-Based Co-Processor Installation>`.
 As it mentions, this will require an internet connection so connecting the Raspberry Pi to an internet-connected router via an Ethernet cable will be the easiest solution.
 The pi must remain writable while you are following these steps!

-:::..Temporary instructions explaiining how to install the older version of PhotonVision on a Romi.
+:::..Temporary instructions explaining how to install the older version of PhotonVision on a Romi.
 Remove when no longer needed.
 :::{attention}
 The version of WPILibPi for the Romi is 2023.2.1, which is not compatible with the current version of PhotonVision. **If you are using WPILibPi 2023.2.1 on your Romi, you must install PhotonVision v2023.4.2 or earlier!**